zainabmelh/guide-articles/articles/Miscellaneous/add-id-attributes-to-bootstrap-elements/index.md

 ---
-title: "Add ID Attributes to Bootstrap Elements"
+title: Add Id Attributes To Bootstrap Elements
-parent: "to-be-sorted"
 ---
 Recall that in addition to class attributes, you can give each of your elements an id attribute.

 Each id should be unique to a specific element.
 Remember that you can give an element an id like this: